 Wrap pickling spices in cheesecloth or add to pickling ball infuser.

-In large pot over medium heat, add vinegar and sugar; stir until dissolved.
+In a large pot over medium heat, add vinegar and sugar; stir until dissolved.

 Follow your preferred canning method or store in jars in the fridge.
 Make sure each jar gets a few juniper berries.